 You have to know what searches, ads, products, and audiences succeed or fail at bringing in your ROAS goal.
-This tutorial covers how to edit the existing Google Ads conversion code for the best data.
-We use this solution to help Shopify stores grow through Google Ads.
+That requires accurate tracking.

-1. Create your conversion in Google Ads
+Step 1.
+Create Your Conversion in Google Ads

 1. In your Google Ads account from the top-right, click the spanner icon.
 Under the “Measurement” column, go to “Conversions”: